Akanye19/java-projects/README.md

 A java console application that allows users to:
 - Enter a student's name.
 - Enter marks for programming, business and logic.
-- calculate the average.
+- Calculate the average.
-- display whether the student passed or failed.
+- Display whether the student passed or failed.

   ## Skills used
   - Java